monarch-initiative/mondo/_pages/faq.md

 In rare cases, a term is excluded because of a mistake in the curation.
 This can happen, for example, when a relevant disease term exist in a branch of a source ontology, like NCIT, that is not tracked by Mondo.
 In this case, we encourage you to make an issue on the [Mondo issue tracker](https://github.com/monarch-initiative/mondo/issues) to let us know.

+ #### What are the capitalization rules for Mondo labels?

+ Mondo classes are lowercase, unless they are a proper name.
+This is standard naming convention for ontologies and is an [OBO Foundry principle](https://obofoundry.org/principles/fp-012-naming-conventions.html).
+See more details [here](https://mondo.readthedocs.io/en/latest/editors-guide/f-entities/#labels).
+A related ticket is [here](https://github.com/monarch-initiative/mondo/issues/6332).

 {% comment %} Add more FAQs as needed {% endcomment %}